Code-for-All/lockdown/README.md

 # Lockdown

 A web application that shows various lockdown states for countries across the world helping people to find out if they can travel and at what restrictions.
+It uses preact, a dependency similar to react.

-Required Components: Node Version 10.0, preact v10
+Required Components: Node Version 10.0

 ```bash
 # install dependencies